YuanL12/yuanl12.github.io/_pages/about.md

   - /about.html
 ---

 I am a Master student in the [Committee on Computational and Applied Mathematics](https://cam.uchicago.edu/) at the University of Chicago.
-I am interested in topological data analysis(TDA), scientific computation and machine learning.
+I am interested in Topological Data Analysis(TDA), Scientific Computation and Geometric Machine Learning.

 ## Recent work
 - We are glad to release the [torch-TDA](https://github.com/CompTop/torch-tda) package!
 It will do automatic differentiation for topological data analysis.